 Required Materials: A sewing machine and all materials will be provided.

-About Beginner Sewing Level 1: these classes introduce new or less experienced sewists to beginning sewing information and resources with hands-on practice.
+About Beginner Sewing Level 1: These classes introduce new or less experienced sewists to beginning sewing information and resources with hands-on practice.

 Beginner Sewing Level 1 classes introduce and practice the following skills: